 Make your next meal this delicious Grilled Meati Chicken Noodle Bowl With Gochujang Sauce!
 Combining the bold flavors of Korean cuisine with the plant-based goodness of Meati, this dish offers a feast for your taste buds and your eyes.

 If you haven't tried Meati products, I think you will be impressed by how closely they resemble traditional chicken or beef.
-Read their story and their mission here.
+Read their story and their mission at the Meati website.

 You can find Meati products at Sprouts or Whole Foods, but to find them near you, go to their website.